CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 3. Upload your public key.
 4. Encrypt the files.
 5. Export the files.
-6. Change the file extension.
+6. Dowload the file and change extension.
 7. Decrypt with Crypt4GH.
 8. Advanced: Back up copies.